Impact Of Hot And Cold Foods: An Ayurvedic Perspective

-Hot foods with the Usna potency generally depict properties of combustion and digestion, and impart a feeling of lightness to the body and mind.
-Hot foods also lead to purging, vomiting and are said to destroy semen.
+Hot foods with the Usna potency generally aid digestion and impart a feeling of lightness to the body and mind.
+Alternatively, hot foods also lead to purging, vomiting and are said to destroy semen.
 Usna foods subdue Vata and Kapha, and promote Pitta.
 They are good for digestion but if consumed in excess can provoke overheating maladies like gastritis, ulcers, rashes etc. Hot foods can increase one’s appetite, resulting in gluttony and heartburn.

 Usna foods generally include spicy or hot foods, but there are certain exceptions as well.
 For example, honey has a sweet taste but has a hot nature or potency.

 Some common Usna foods are onions, artichoke, garlic, ginger, kohlrabi, tomatoes, peppers, mustard, cumin, ghee, dates, and pickles.